Statistics Explained

 Employment rate

 The employment rate is defined as the percentage of employed persons in relation to the total population.
 The data analysed here focus on the population aged 20 to 64.
-Employed persons are defined as all persons who, during a reference week, worked at least one hour for pay or profit or were temporarily absent from such work.
+Employed persons are those who, during a reference week, worked at least one hour for pay or profit or were temporarily absent from such work.
 Data presented in this section stem from the EU Labour Force Survey (EU-LFS).

 Source: Eurostat (sdg_08_30)